yixiao2/FvCB-JAGS/README.md

 ## Authors

 * code by **Yi Xiao** - *xiaoyi@sippe.ac.cn* - [https://github.com/xiaoyizz78](https://github.com/xiaoyizz78)
-* data by **Chris Hepworth & Jen Sloan**
+* data by **Jen Sloan**

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details

 ## FAQs
-1) How long this Bayesian estimation will take?
+**1) How long will this Bayesian estimation take?**
-Running time is affeced by the size of input data, number of Markov chains conducted and number of iterations of each Markov chain.
+Running time is affeced by the size of input data, number of Markov chains conducted, the number of iterations of each Markov chain and specifications of user's computer.
 On a laptop with a cpu of Intel Xeon E-2276M (2.8GHz), Bayesian estimation with data of all replications from demo "./data/expdata0827.csv" took 53s, while Bayesian estimation on each replication from the same input file took 10s.
-Besides, "Step3.2-plot bivariate posterior distribution" and "Step3.3-Plot An-Ci and/or Y(II)-Ci curves predicted based on joint posterior distribution" also take a while.
+*"Step3.2-plot bivariate posterior distribution"* and *"Step3.3-Plot An-Ci and/or Y(II)-Ci curves predicted based on joint posterior distribution"* also take a while.
-There is a round circle on the top-right of the Jupyter Notebook, indicating the kernel is busy or idle.
-Move the mouse over that circle, you will see the status of kernel.
+There is a round circle on the top-right of the Jupyter Notebook, indicating whether the kernel is busy or idle.
+Move the mouse over that circle, you will see the status of the kernel.

-2) Cannot open "FvCB_JAGS.ipynb" on Github?
+**2) Cannot open "FvCB_JAGS.ipynb" on Github?**
 Jupyter Notebook (*.ipynb) can be viewed directly on Github without downloading the code or installing any software.
 But sometimes, you will get messages such as _"Sorry, something went wrong.
 Reload?"_
 This is a temperary issue with Github notebook viewing tools.
 One solution is use another online notebook viewer
 -- open [https://nbviewer.jupyter.org/](https://nbviewer.jupyter.org/)